|Maps:||LPI Nerriga 8927-4N 1:25000|

 Most access to the Ettrema area is via the Tolwong Rd.
 There are a number of more commonly used routes on this, the western side of the wilderness.

 Myall Creek is probably the most commonly used entry.
-Skirt the southern edge of Quiera Clearing and get into the side creek that joins at MGA421255 (AMG420253).
-Like Bullfrog, the top is scrubby, but there is a pad for much of this.
-The creek then becomes bouldery, before the main cascades are reached at around MGA422249 (AMG421247).
+One option is to skirt the edge of Quiera Clearing and get into the minor gully that joins Myall Creek at MGA421257.
+Like Bullfrog, the top of Myall Creek is scrubby, but there is a pad for much of this.
+The creek then becomes bouldery, before the main cascades are reached at around MGA422249.
 Scrambling is required, and a rope for pack lowering may be needed.
-There is one final drop of 10m at about MGA433243 (AMG432241), which requires exposed sidling on a narrow ledge to the left to bypass.
+There are two larger waterfalls of about 10m lower down, one at MGA427244 and one at MGA433243, both of which can be bypassed by exposed sidling on narrow ledges to the true left.

 Transportation Spur is a common exit.
 It is quite straightforward, although steep at the bottom.
 The pass at the top starts on the right side of Pardon Point, and passes through a gap to the left side where it is easy to scramble out.
 Follow the ridge back to the road.
 The green areas involve heavy scrub, and can be very slow going.
 An alternative is to contour back to Quiera Clearing, which stays below the thick scrub.

 Howards Pass is another reasonably straightforward route, although the pass is incorrectly marked on the second edition map.
 Climb Barrons Crown, and continue up the ridge.
 At the top keep to the right of the ridge line (north) and you will be in a steep creek bed.
 The pass is just on the south side of the creek bed (not north, as indicated on some maps), with a small scramble through the top line of cliffs.
 The tops are very scrubby, and a compass bearing of 280 degrees will get you to Tullyangela Creek.
 Follow the creek to the clearing (private property).